 A screening test determines the presumptive presence or absence of substances in a person’s body.
 Because they lack specificity or sensitivity, or only provide a qualitative (not quantitative) measure, screening tests are not sufficient for most legal purposes.
 Onsite screening tests using paper chromatography or simplified immunoassay methods of urinalysis provide immediate results but can have significant instances of false negative and/or false positive test results, especially if conducted by untrained personnel.

-Most screening tests are conducted using an immunoassay (enzyme, radio, or fluorescence).
+Most screening tests are conducted using an immunoassay (enzyme, or fluorescence).
 Each of these techniques relies on the principle that the appropriate antibodies will recognize drugs in a body fluid and on devices that “read” the responsiveness of the antibodies.
 All of the immunoassay technologies have been widely used and have proven to be reasonably accurate.

 The biggest difficulty with the assays is a lack of specificity, allowing only a class of substances to be identified, not one particular substance.
 Although progress has been made in limiting the cross-reactivity of the assays, all of the available tests can produce false positive test results.